umdsais/umd_schoolwide_header/README.md

 - Check for JS errors in console, and be sure to clear site caches.
 - Check for CSS conflicts with your theme.

+## Development

+- `npm update`, to get a newer version of the UMD Header JS package.